 Fort George G. Meade, located mid-way between Baltimore and Washington, D.C., is home to all five branches of the military service – Army, Navy, Air Force, Marines and Coast Guard.
-Fort Meade is home to 116 government agencies and organizations including the National Security Agency.
+Fort Meade is home to more than 115 government agencies and organizations including the National Security Agency.

 Fort Meade is Maryland’s largest employer and has the third largest workforce of any Army installation in the continental United States.
 There are more than 56,000 military and civilians on the Installation.

 Fort George G. Meade and the National Security Agency together generate a total of $17.8 billion in economic activity in Maryland — or 49.4 percent of the total $36 billion in economic impact from all of the military installations, according to Mission Maryland: Measuring Economic Impact of Maryland’s Military Installations by the Maryland Department of Business and Economic Development.
 It's the largest level of employment, payrolls and purchases in Maryland.
 Fort Meade and the NSA create or support 125,729 jobs earning an estimated $9.2 billion in employee compensation.
 The direct Fort Meade and NSA employment of 48,389 accounts for 1.4 percent of all employment in Maryland and when multiplier impacts are included, the 125,729 jobs in, created or supported by Fort Meade and the NSA account for 3.6 percent of all employment in Maryland.

 Expansion at Fort Meade